MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ---
 # required metadata

-title: Release management and supportability - Azure Information Protection (AIP)
+title: Release management and supportability - Microsoft Purview Information Protection client
-description: Learn about the contents of each version of the Azure Information Protection (AIP) unified labeling client for Windows and understand the lifecycle policy for support.
+description: Learn about the contents of each version of the Microsoft Purview Information Protection client for Windows and understand the lifecycle policy for support.
 author: aashishr
 ms.author: aashishr
 manager: aashishr